 If you travel at night, the cost of your taxi could be higher.

-How do I get from Helsinki airport to the city centre by train
+How do I get from Helsinki Airport to the city center by train

-Taking the Helsinki airport train is a good option if you’re travelling on a budget and with light luggage.
-Two different train lines run from Helsinki airport, I and P. They take around 30 minutes to reach the city centre and cost €4.60 one-way.
+Taking the Helsinki Airport train is a good option if you’re traveling on a budget and with light luggage.
+Two different train lines run from Helsinki Airport, I and P. They take around 30 minutes to reach the city center and cost €4.60 one-way.

-How much is the train from Helsinki airport to the city centre?
+How much is the train from Helsinki Airport to the city center?

-A one-way ticket for the Helsinki airport train to the city centre is €4.60.
+A one-way ticket for the Helsinki Airport train to the city center is €4.60.
 You will need to purchase an ABC ticket as the airport is located in Zone 3.
 You must buy your tickets before entering the train from the machines found in the station.

 Cost